jkz/lastfm/src/assets/content/thegame.md

 hand.

 Power comes at a price.
 The mechanics of this game form a progressive attention cycle, which is the built-in marketing strategy.
-Player accumulate power, by receiving points I reward them for spending time on the site, tweeting, sharing, tagging, liking, pinning, linking my stuff and naturally scrobbling my music!
+Players accumulate power by receiving points I reward them for spending time on the site, tweeting, sharing, tagging, liking, pinning, linking my stuff and naturally scrobbling my music!